-Types of planning applications not included within the list below which fall into a Mineral Consultation Areas (MCA) will require the consultation of the Minerals Planning Authority.
+Types of planning applications not included within the excluded development list which fall into a Mineral Consultation Areas (MCA) will require the consultation of the Minerals Planning Authority.
 MCAs will be updated when necessary and included in Annual Monitoring Reports, and the local planning authorities informed accordingly.